MuhammetAliVarlik/MovieScout/README.md

 ## 🚀 Features

 - **Search Movies**: Search for movies using the TMDB dataset through an intuitive search input on the homepage.
-- **Swipe to Like**: A Tinder-like swipe interface to like/dislike movies and store favorites in local storage.
+- **Swipe to Like**: A swipe interface to like/dislike movies and store favorites in local storage.
 - **Semantic Search**: Find similar movies using semantic search for a more personalized recommendation experience.
 - **Personalized Recommendations**: Receive additional movie suggestions via a recommender system built with a custom LLM and retrieval-augmented generation (RAG).
 - **Responsive Design**: Optimized for both desktop and mobile viewing.